Senior Studio Catalog for Communities

 Instructor: Cindi Ledger

 Students use basic art supplies to create a memory collage from pictures and pieces of paper saved from special events.
 Students learn basic skills involving pleasing compositions, collage layering for artistic depth, use of texture and color for interest, and greater creative expression.
-4 to 6 weeks, up to 10.
+4 to 6 weeks, up to 10 participants.

 Creative Journaling: Keeping an Artist’s Sketchbook

 Instructor: Jimpsie Ayres

 During this 6-week course, students develop an artist’s sketchbook, learning techniques including photo manipulation and alteration, collage, calligraphy, printmaking and image transference.
 Maximum 10.

 Instructor: Kristen Lucas

 Engage your mind, body and spirit in a truly fun experience.
 Students will learn a variety of dance styles and dance fundamentals, creating opportunities for skill mastery and creative self-expression.
-Number and length of course varies.
+Up to 20 participants.